igordinuzzi/malagatrivia/README.md

 Steps to test:

-- Open browser and navigate to Unity Yoga Collective
+- Open browser and navigate to Malaga Trivia
 - Open the developer tools (right click and inspect)
 - Set to responsive and decrease width to 320px
 - Set the zoom to 50%